CodemateLtd/navigations-sdk-ios-crash-app/README.md

 	4   crashtest.debug.dylib               0x000000010839f450 -[GMSx_SpeechFixedDistanceFormatRule formatMeters:roadName:] + 132
 ```

 **Language Dependency:** This crash appears to be related to localization/formatting issues in the Navigation SDK.
-It occurs consistently with English language settings but may not reproduce with other languages (e.g., Japanese).
+It occurs consistently with English and Finnish language settings but may not reproduce with other languages (e.g., Japanese).
+Unit settings (metric vs imperial) do not affect the crash occurrence.

 ## Expected Behavior